MariamReda25/Graduation_Project/Yocto-image/Readme.md

 # Yocto-Image  #

 This repository contains code and instructions for building a custom Linux distribution using Yocto Project.
 The resulting image can be used on embedded devices such as Raspberry Pi 5.
-It contains recipes for computer vision application like

-Damage Detection and C++ Applications.
+It contains recipes for computer vision application like damage detection and C++ Applications.
 Also, it contains some recipes to install some dependecies that is required by these applications.

 ## 📌 Pre-Development Stage :